(This issue keeps coming up around the country so I thought a recap of the blog written July 2011 would be appropriate)

 Lack of Communication Causes Problems

-- a membership who has a lack of confidence in the club’s management
+- a member who has a lack of confidence in the club’s management

 - low morale amongst employees who catch the blunt end of the lack of communications from the members who are angry about the change

-- an intolerant atmosphere resulting in members eventually leaving the club out of discuss
+- an intolerant atmosphere resulting in members eventually leaving the club out of disgust

 - negative publicity towards the value of being a member of the club

 This seems to be happening now at this private club as a result of how this issue was handled.
 However, there are a few contributing factors related to why policy changes are not communicated effectively and why written notices are not read..which results in the policy changes not being readily accepted.
 Here are three of the top reasons communications breakdown at this private country club…

 - Approximately 60% of the golfing members, of this particular private country club, do not come into the new members’ clubhouse or locker rooms, before or after a round of golf, due to those facilities no longer being accommodative to most members’ needs or interests.
 Seems the recent multi-million dollar remodel of the layout of the clubhouse’s gathering places, to be more of a ‘Resort’ feel instead of ‘Private Club’ feel, is pushing more members, of all ages, to develop a lack of interest in going into the clubhouse…not to mention the price gauging the club administers to those members who do come into the clubhouse for after round socializing and drinks.

 - Almost 50% of the golf members who use any online tee-time request system does not read any of the notices posted on the system since most systems are marred with a large number of erroneous messages.
 Most golfing members prefer to use the traditional, more personable, method of calling the pro-shop to set up a tee-time for the weekend.
 Resentment to being forced into using a non-personal, online method of requesting tee-times also results in the lack of interest in the notices being made online.